Canopy Height Model Creation: A Python Workflow for Forestry and Ecological Applications

 Post-Processing & Structural Metrics

 Raw CHM rasters often contain high-frequency noise from understory vegetation, sensor artifacts, or edge effects at canopy boundaries.
-Applying spatial smoothing techniques, such as Applying gaussian filters to canopy height models, improves ecological interpretability while preserving dominant canopy peaks.
-The scipy.ndimage.gaussian_filter function allows configurable sigma values that correspond to crown diameter distributions, enabling scale-specific analysis.
+Applying spatial smoothing with scipy.ndimage.gaussian_filter improves ecological interpretability while preserving dominant canopy peaks.
+Choose sigma values that correspond to the expected crown diameter distribution: for a stand where crowns average 4 m in diameter at 0.5 m resolution, sigma ≈ 2–3 pixels provides appropriate smoothing without merging adjacent crowns.

 Validation & Reproducibility Standards

 Ecological validity requires independent ground-truthing.
 Field-measured tree heights, UAV photogrammetry, or terrestrial laser scanning (TLS) should be used to compute RMSE and bias metrics against the derived CHM.
+A standard validation approach extracts CHM values at the location of measured trees and regresses predicted against observed height.
 All pipeline parameters—including filtering thresholds, interpolation kernels, and resampling methods—must be version-controlled and documented alongside the output rasters.
 Adhering to these standards ensures that Canopy Height Model Creation remains a transparent, auditable process suitable for peer-reviewed research and regulatory reporting.